-How long will my asbestos claim take to finalise?
+How long will my claim take to finalise?

 Usually, claims involving asbestos-caused cancers such as malignant mesothelioma take only months to resolve.
-If need be, an asbestos claim can be resolved within weeks or days - for those involving malignant mesothelioma.
+If need be, a claim can be resolved within weeks or days - for those involving malignant mesothelioma.
 Claims for non-malignant asbestos-related conditions can take a little longer.

 What about workers' compensation?